 trends in our operating expenses, including sales and marketing expense, research and development expense, general and administrative expense, and expectations regarding these expenses;

-expectations that our general and administrative expense will increase in absolute dollars during 2020;
+expectations that our operating expense will increase in absolute dollars during 2022;

 expectations that proceeds from the exercise of stock options in future years will be adversely impacted by the increased mix of restricted stock units versus stock options granted;

 expectations regarding spending related to real estate acquisitions and development, data center investments, as well as other capital expenditures and to the impact on free cash flow;

 estimates of a range of 2022 spending on capital expenditures;

 competition in our markets;